Find a Practitioner (email us)

 detox: abstaining from or ridding the body of toxic or unhealthy substances

 Your body is great at looking after itself - it knows when to breathe, when to signal a variety of hormonal changes, when to get rid of toxins, and it even lets you know when you need to slow down and get some rest!
-Sometimes, however, we tend to take our marvellous bodies for granted - we get too little sleep, we drink too little water, we have too much stress, and we don't always eat the right foods.
-We also live in a world that is full of man-made chemicals which our bodies are not able to process.
-We're learning about epigenetic changes that have been passed down to us by prior generations, which we are in turn passing onto future generations.
-This means our bodies sometimes need help to do what should come naturally.
+Sometimes, however, we tend to take our marvelous bodies for granted - we get too little sleep, we drink too little water, we have too much stress, and we don't always eat the right foods.

-The answer is: "it depends".
-Don't you hate that?
-Unfortunately, it's the only correct answer anyone can give you.
 Some people will be able to detox fine, without any additional help.
-Others can't detox properly due to underlying health issues, genetic mutations, or just a huge overload of toxins (which include stress-induced toxins).
+Others can't detox properly due to underlying health issues, genetic mutations, or just a huge overload of artificial toxicants, or naturally occurring toxins (which include stress-induced toxins).
 There is no one magic pill, potion or device that will solve all of your problems, whether it's for detox or anything else.
-Some people will only need to make one or two small changes to see a huge effect on their lives, others will continue making changes for their entire lives.

 You can also start looking into different genetic mutations and what they might mean for your body in terms of the supplements it needs or has too much of.
 If you're not sure how to start on that, you can find a practitioner to work with through ACNEM, BioBalance or MINDD.

 If you're working with a naturopath or homeopath, they can guide you as to what remedies you can take to better help your body detox.
-The internet will give you lots of ideas, but make sure you research them thoroughly first, and preferably check with others who have tried it.
-There's a great, comprehensive overview of the whys and hows of detoxing (including the use of essential oils to detox) on Dr Eric Z.'s page.
-If you're old-fashioned (like me) you can get a real-life book with actual pages that will take you through detoxing step by step.
-You can even go on a detox holiday!
+The internet will give you lots of ideas, but make sure you research them thoroughly first, and preferably check with others who have tried them.

 Comments will be approved before showing up.